ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ICatalogAirport.rst

 ICatalogAirport
 ===============

-.. py:class:: ICatalogAirport
+.. py:class:: ansys.stk.core.stkobjects.aviator.ICatalogAirport

    object

    Interface used to access a airport in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ICatalogAirport

 Overview
 --------